You know what I dislike more than anything else in the garden?

 Better Backyard Play Area Ideas

-- Create multiple areas with simpler, more natural, and less obtrusive garden-based features.
+- Create multiple areas with simpler, more natural, and less obtrusive garden-based features. don’t relegate the kids to just one corner of the landscape.

 - Allow for kid engineering – At my house, we have a tree platform with a slide.
 My little people and their cohorts have taken it upon themselves to accessorize the platform with their own creations – pull-up buckets (created from plant pots) and variations on rope swings made from found wood and rope scavenged from the garage.
 While I want to add to this tree house, I am discovering that it is becoming its own thing without me having to spend too much money or imaginative effort.
 The kids are leading, and we are following, and it is really nice.